BanansDev/StatusBot-Hytale-Discord-Plugin-/README.md

 Go to the bottom and copy the link and paste it in your browser to invite it to your server.

-⚠️ Do not share your bot token.
+⚠️⚠️ Do not share your bot token.⚠️⚠️
 Anyone with this token can fully control your bot.